tahabugraozdmr/tahabugraozdmr/README.md

 - 👋 Hi, I’m Taha Buğra
 - 👀 I’m interested in Frontend Development
 - 🌱 I’m currently learning CSS-JS
-- 📫 How to reach me @TAHABUGRAOZDMR
+- 📫 How to reach me @tahabugraozdmr

 <!---
 tahabugraozdmr/tahabugraozdmr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.